malikrafsan/ROS-Pub-Sub-Smoothing-Data/README.md

 ### Sensor Driver Node
 - Publishes message of type float64 to `/sensor_measurement` topic.
-  - Message content is a random floating point number that represents a sensor measurement *z_i*.
+  - Message content is sensor measurement *z_i*.
+  - Value of *z_i* is given by the formula: `z_i = sin(i * pi / 180) + g`, where `g` is a random number with Gaussian distribution of mean=0.0 and sigma=0.05.
-- Node loop frequency is 50Hz.
+- Node loop frequency is 100Hz.
 - Implementation in Python.

 ### Filter Node
 - Subscribes to `/sensor_measurement` topic.
 - Publishes message of type float64 to `/sensor_measurement/filtered` topic.
   - Message content is *f_i*.
 Use *N*=5.
-- Node loop frequency is 50Hz.
+- Node loop frequency is 100Hz.
 - Implementation in C++.

+**Bonus Point** (optional)
+Store *N* in parameter server then make the Filter Node load this parameter at runtime so users don't have to re-compile the program everytime they change the value of *N*.

 ## Deliverables
 1. Fork this repository into your GitLab group.